 If you want to try your hand at growing tall column cactus from cuttings, you would cut off the top of the parent plant and use it as your start.

-The Night-blooming Cereus peruvianus cactus is a good choice for this project.
+The Cereus peruvianus cactus “Peruvian Apple” is a good choice for this project.

 How To Prepare The Cactus Cutting?

-Unlike grafting, growing cactus and succulent plants from cuttings dry well before being planted.
+Unlike grafting, you can start cactus and succulent plants from cuttings that have dried well before being planted.
 Do not plant cuttings in soil right away.